Bartwel27/enc/README.md

 # enc
-An encryption tool used to encrypt and decrypt letters or charecters in a string from readable or unreadable charecters.
+An encryption tool used to encrypt and decrypt letters or charecters in a string from readable to unreadable charecters or the other way round.

 ###### E.G
 encrypted: